-Over 93% of my DUI Cases Resolved Without a DUI Conviction Over the Last 10 Years
+Over 93% of My DUI Cases Resolved Without a DUI Conviction Over the Last 10 Years

 Protecting Your Individual Rights